-Section 4: Detail of Existing Conditions for 2012 TRAC Findings
+Section 4: Detail of Existing Conditions for 2013 TRAC Findings

-The 2012 TRAC identifies Person Trips Available by Concurrency Service Area using 2010-2011 traffic count data, 2011 WTA capacity and ridership statistics, 2011 inventories of marked bicycle lanes and multiuse trails, as well as pipeline trips reserved for development in the Concurrency Evaluation Tracking Tool (CETT) for current conditions through January 1, 2012.
-In addition, the 2012 TRAC incorporates the newly created citywide "Primary Pedestrian Network" in the Draft Pedestrian Master Plan with inventories of network completeness by CSA.
+The 2013 TRAC identifies Person Trips Available by Concurrency Service Area using 2010-2011 traffic count data, 2011 WTA capacity and ridership statistics, and January 1, 2013 inventories of marked bicycle lanes and multiuse trails.
+The 2013 TRAC also accounts for all pipeline trips reserved for development in the Concurrency Evaluation Tracking Tool (CETT) for current conditions through January 1, 2012.
+In addition, the 2013 TRAC incorporates the newly created citywide "Primary Pedestrian Network" in the Pedestrian Master Plan (Approved August 2012) with inventories of network completeness by CSA.